 Our current legislative priorities include:

-- No tobacco possession on school grounds: RAI and its operating companies support the complete ban on the use and possession of tobacco and vapor products on school grounds, including by adults.
+- No tobacco possession on school grounds: RAI and its subsidiaries support the complete ban on the use and possession of tobacco and vapor products on school grounds, including by adults.
 We support legislation to keep tobacco products out of schools, such as the language adopted by Arizona, in which “tobacco products are prohibited on school grounds, inside school buildings, in school parking lots or playing fields, in school buses or vehicles, or at off-campus school sponsored events.”